-Expedite business operations & foster collaboration to ensure long-term success for businesses.
-Work directly with global investors & site selectors to start • Facilitate investment calls & or scale up in Alberta.
-Break down barriers & offer assistance to investors to achieve success.
+Expedite business operations & foster collaboration • to ensure long-term success for businesses.
+Work directly with global investors & site selectors to start • or scale up in Alberta.
+Break down barriers & offer assistance to investors to achieve success. •

 Have supported investments totaling nearly \$20 billion and creating more than 23,000 jobs.